Tom's Survey Notes

 What if I'm under 18?

-Why does this site recommend Octopus Group?
+Why do I recommend Octopus Group?

 Is the Octopus Group referral link a scam?